ANTsX/ANTsPy/CONTRIBUTING.md

 ## How do I go from an ANTsImage to an ITK Image?

-First off, there are two ANTsImage classes - a core C++ templated ANTsImage class and a python ANTsImage class which stores the C++ object as a property (`self._img`).
+First off, the python-based ANTsImage class holds a pointer to the underlying ITK object in the property `self.pointer`.

 To go from a C++ ANTsImage class to an ITK image, use the following code: